Chief Radio Electronics Technician

 Must be a United States citizen of at least 18 years of age and possess and maintain a valid:

->

-> 4. Must have three (3) years cumulative experience sailing on MSC Vessels as a permanent First Radio Electronics Technician (RET1) or temporary Chief Radio Electronics Technician (CRET).
-Experience must have been aboard at least two (2) ship class types, i.e. AO, AKE, AOE, ARS, ATF, AS, etc.
+4. Must have three (3) years cumulative experience sailing on MSC Vessels as a permanent First Radio Electronics Technician (RET1) or temporary Chief Radio Electronics Technician (CRET).
+Must have experience aboard an AKE, T-AOE or EPF (Expeditionary Fast Transport) assigned as the LAN Admin or LAN Admin assistant.4

-> 6. Current Security Plus Certificate within last three years of announcement from an accredited test facility.
+6. Current Security Plus Certificate within last three years of announcement from an accredited test facility.

 NOTE: When submitting an application for employment, you must provide a letter from your Facility Security Officer and or Government Security Official to document Top Secret eligibility.
 You must have Top Secret eligibility within the last 24 months; or current active Secret clearance, or confidential security clearance eligibility, when hired for this position.

 Applicants who meet the minimum eligibility requirements described above will be further evaluated.
 Documented knowledge, skills, and abilities, education, training, and awards contained in the application package and resume will be reviewed and rated to determine the degree to which applicants possess the required knowledge, skills, and abilities listed below that are essential to perform the duties and responsibilities of the position for which applications are being considered.

 1. Thorough knowledge of shipboard computer networks, software, applications, computer security protocols and Local Area Network (LAN) administration.

 2. Skill in maintaining, patching, troubleshooting, and repairing shipboard computer systems and networks.

 3. Detailed knowledge of Policy, Procedures and instructions IAW DOD or Higher Authority in the daily operations of the onboard Network.